-I was an architect first, having studied at Pratt Institute and practicing for over 20 years when in 2005, a progressive spine disease left me disabled and unable to continue practicing.
+I was an architect first for over 20 years, when in 2005, a progressive spine disease left me disabled and unable to continue practicing.
 I bring to my art, my architectural “baggage”.
 It informs me; always thinking about structure, composition, color and rhythm.
 The use of the grid, indispensable in architecture for defining parameters of space, is the skeletal backbone of much of my work.
 Working within the parameters of the grid might sound constraining, but for me, it is liberating.
-Within the grid, I weave color through geometric constructs, syncopating color and geometric forms as an expression of the joy of energy and movement; a stand in for my inability to move freely through the world without pain.
+Within the grid, I weave color through geometric constructs, syncopating color and geometric forms as an expression of the joy of movement; a stand in for my inability to move freely through the world without pain.

 Creating geometric constructs offers me a form of invention and each work presents me with a challenge that motivates me both analytically and creatively.
 Each work is a formal exercise layered on top of a creative one, revealing the duality of my brain.
 The ultimate goal of this process is a quest to reach Optical Joyfulness and to impart this joy to the viewer.